motion/orbit/notes/next.md

 - Finish settings panes
 - Mutation/observe pattern for data updates

+* SEARCH GROUPING
+  - this would really help display i think
+  - for slack especially
+  - group together a few results into a more compact view
+  - no need for title for each
+  - show the group in the peek window

 # Week ending Aug 24th

 **Syncer/UI improvements and P2P system for sharing the app and sharing oauth config**